 Hello Planning Mashers!

 November is almost upon us so I’m hurrying to create my setup.
-As always, I asked you on Instagram what theme you’d like to see, but nothing you could agree upon – I had a lot of themes and all were different.
+I asked you on Instagram what theme you’d like to see, but nothing you could agree upon – I had a lot of themes and all was different.

 The only theme that came out often was coffee, but I actually already did it last year so if you’re looking for that, check out my post 27 Warm and Cozy Coffee Bullet Journal Inspirations.